mahmoudesmail/tu-wien-data-science-summaries/curriculum.md

 this list isn't complete.

-these are just some project-based courses, but lecture-based (vorlesungen) courses can also be a nice if they offer their exam dates during holidays.
+these are just some project-based courses, but lecture-based (vorlesungen) courses can also be a nice if they offer their exam dates during holidays / school breaks.

 _fds_ →